Bartlett Lodge COVID Policies

-While the Bartlett experience may be a little different than it has in years past, we promise to provide the same level of service and serene tranquility that you have come to know and love.
+While the Bartlett experience may be a little different than it has in years past, we promise to provide the same level of service and serene tranquillity that you have come to know and love.
 We are closely following all directives set out by our Local Public Health Unit to ensure that we are able to deliver the Bartlett experience to you as safely as possible.
-Regardless of what brings you to Bartlett, we are so honoured that you have chosen us as a destination, and that you have placed your trust with our team to ensure your safety.
+Regardless of what brings you to Bartlett, we are so honoured that you have chosen us as a destination and that you have placed your trust in our team to ensure your safety.
 We encourage you to read below for some details on our current CoVID-19 policies and procedures.

 Current Policies and Practices

 Update September 8th, 2021: We are very grateful to have had such a busy season!
 With a very busy fall, we must, unfortunately, return to accepting only same-day dining reservations from outside guests to ensure that we have enough space to accommodate our in-house customers.
 Regrettably, we are likewise unable to accommodate every in-house guest at their preferred time, although we will make every effort to do so.

 Update September 3rd, 2021: On September 1st, 2021, the Province of Ontario announced their plans to introduce an enhanced COVID-19 vaccination certificate system.
 Starting September 22nd, Ontarians will need to be fully vaccinated (2 doses plus 14 days) and provide proof of vaccination along with photo ID to access higher-risk indoor public settings.

 One of these identified settings is interior dining rooms.
 Regrettably, Bartlett Lodge does not have an outdoor dining room.
 This means, that effective September 22nd, any guests that wish to eat in our dining room must provide proof of vaccination.